Neon Genesis Evangelion: Characters

 Asuka Langley Soryu is a child prodigy who pilots Evangelion Unit-02 and possesses a fiery temper and an overabundance of pride and self-confidence, which often gets her in trouble and difficulty, especially during battles.
 As a little girl, Asuka discovered the body of her mother shortly after she committed suicide, leading the child to repress her emotions and vow never to cry.
-Asuka and Shinji develop intense but ambiguous feelings toward each other having difficulty reaching out to others.
-Their relationship was initially modeled on the one between Jean, Nadia's love interest and eventual husband in the earlier Nadia.
+Asuka and Shinji develop intense but ambiguous feelings toward each other and have difficulty reaching out to others.
+Their relationship was initially modeled on the one between Jean, Nadia's love interest and eventual husband in the earlier anime series Nadia.
 Similarly to Shinji, Asuka and Rei are presented with their own flaws and difficulty relating to other people.

 Misato Katsuragi is the caretaker and commanding officer for Shinji and Asuka.
 Her professional demeanor at Nerv contrasts dramatically with her carefree and irresponsible behavior at home.
 Character designer Yoshiyuki Sadamoto conceived her as an older "girl next door" and promiscuous loser who failed to take life seriously.
 Hideaki Anno described Shinji and Misato as "afraid of being hurt" and "unsuitable—lacking the positive attitude—for what people call heroes of an adventure."

 The teenage Evangelion pilots are ordered into battle by the steely Gendo Ikari, Shinji's father and the commander of Nerv.
 He abandoned Shinji and recalled him only to serve as an Evangelion pilot.
 Gendo salvaged the remains of his dead wife's body to create Rei, whom he viewed as a mere tool at his disposal to defeat the Angels and enact Instrumentality.
 Similar to Shinji, he is somewhat asocial and is afraid of being insulted by others and often runs away from such, often committing immoralities in the process.
 This fear is also what drove him to abandon Shinji.
 He is depicted as relentless in his drive to win, a man who "takes drastic and extreme measures, by fair means or foul, or by hook or by crook, in order to accomplish his own purpose."
-According to Yoshiyuki Sadamoto, the characters of Gendo and Fuyutsuki are based on Ed Straker and Alec Freeman of the television series UFO.
+According to character designer Yoshiyuki Sadamoto, the characters of Gendo and Fuyutsuki are based on Ed Straker and Alec Freeman of the television series UFO.
 Sadamoto designed the visual appearance of the characters so that their personalities "could be understood more or less at a glance".
 The distinctive aesthetic appeal of the female lead characters' designs contributed to the high sales of Neon Genesis Evangelion merchandise.
 The design of Rei, in particular, became so popular that the media referred to the character as "Premium Girl" due to the high sales of books with Rei on the cover.